AhmedZena/Grand-Caffe/README.md

 ### Checkout Process
 - **Sign-In:** Mandatory sign-in to access the checkout area.
-- **Balance Verification:** System checks the user's balance before finalizing the purchase.
+- **Balance Verification:** The System checks the user's balance before finalizing the purchase.
 - **Transaction Recording:** Purchase details are saved in local storage.

 ### User Profiles
 - **Profile Details:** Includes user's name, email, age, and country.
-- **Customization:** Users can change their name, age, and country, balance, profile picture and background image
+- **Customization:** Users can change their name, age, country, balance, profile picture, and background image
 - **Management:** Functionalities for logging out and account deletion.

 ## Administration